We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 1. Launch Settings, go to General, and tap on it.

 3. A popup menu will appear, displaying several reset options, including resetting all settings/network settings/Home Screen layout/location settings.
-Tap Reset Network Settings because that’s what you want to do.
+Tap Reset Network Settings.

-4. When prompted, put your iPhone's passcode to complete the process.
-This will reset all your iPhone’s network settings.
+4. When prompted, enter your iPhone's passcode to complete the process.

 reset network settings on iphone

-In most devices and services, it’s possible to manually remove specific information that relates to individual internet connections.
+In most devices and services, it’s possible to remove specific information that relates to individual internet connections manually.
 For instance, you’re able to delete a particular Wi-Fi network if you don’t use it anymore, and all the other Wi-Fi connections won’t be affected.

 However, resetting network settings is pretty different because it will delete the login information for that single Wi-Fi network and the data for all the other stored Wi-Fi connections.